 Since becoming a subsidiary of HDC in 1993, REMIC has become a formidable presence in the mortgage insurance business by significantly increasing the volume of its underwriting while maintaining adherence to strict underwriting standards.
 In its 40 plus years of existence, the REMIC insured portfolio has performed well, having paid only 12 claims for insured loans totaling less than $600,000.

-As of December 2015, REMIC had an “AA” rating from Standard & Poor’s.
+As of fiscal year-end 2021, REMIC had an “AA” rating from Standard & Poor’s.

 REMIC By-Laws, Annual Reports and Board Members